Export spatial data collected by gopro max/max2

-This article explains how to export raw video data collected by the GoPro Max 1st generation panoramic camera from the memory card to a local computer hard drive after data collection is completed.
-It also covers organizing and verifying files to prepare for subsequent mapping processes.
-To ensure smooth mapping tasks later, it is essential to understand GoPro's file naming rules and confirm that files are neither lost nor mixed up.
+This article explains how to export the raw video data collected by the GoPro Max/Max2 panoramic camera from the memory card to the local computer hard drive after data collection is completed.
+It also covers organizing and verifying the files to prepare for subsequent mapping workflows.
+To ensure smooth progress in subsequent mapping tasks, it is essential to understand GoPro's file naming conventions and confirm that files are neither lost nor mixed up.

 Connection and access

-- Remove the MicroSD (TF) card from the GoPro Max.
+- Remove the MicroSD (TF) card from the GoPro Max/Max2.

 - Insert it into a card reader and connect it to the computer.

-- Open File Explorer and navigate to the memory card drive.
+- Open File Explorer and navigate to the memory card drive letter.

 DCIM > 100GOPRO.

-Before starting the export, first understand GoPro Max's file naming rules to help manage captured video files correctly.
+Before starting the export, first understand the file naming rules of GoPro Max/Max2, which will help you correctly manage the collected video files.

-Raw video files shot by GoPro Max in spherical mode (360-degree video) have the suffix .360.
-Due to file system limitations, when a single recording is lengthy (file exceeds 4GB, approximately 8 minutes), GoPro Max automatically splits the video into multiple files (segments).
-Simultaneously, GoPro Max creates corresponding .LRV low-resolution preview files with identical names.
+The raw video files shot by GoPro Max/Max2 in panoramic mode (360-degree video) have the suffix .360.
+Due to file system limitations, when a single recording is long (file exceeds 4GB), GoPro Max/Max2 automatically splits the video into multiple files (segments).
+Simultaneously, GoPro Max/Max2 also creates corresponding .LRV videos with the same name as preview files.

 Filename structure